ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolSystemCommonTasks.rst

 IVectorGeometryToolSystemCommonTasks
 ====================================

-.. py:class:: IVectorGeometryToolSystemCommonTasks
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolSystemCommonTasks

    object

    Provide methods to create non-persistent VGT coordinate reference frames (systems).
 Non-persistent components do not have names, do not get saved/loaded and are not shown in the VGT browser.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolSystemCommonTasks

 Overview
 --------